On the existence of free sublattices of bounded index and arithmetic applications: Introduction

-The main goal of the present article is to make $m$ explicit and to give arithmetic applications.
-In fact, the setting generalises to the case in which $\Lambda$ is an $\mathcal{O}$-order where $\mathcal{O}$ is a Dedekind domain whose field of fractions $K$ is a global field and $A$ is a finite-dimensional separable $K$-algebra.
-In this situation, the group index $[X:Y]$ is replaced by the generalised module index $[X:Y]_{\mathcal{O}}$ and the main theorem is Theorem \ref{thm:main}.
+We can in fact consider bounds that are also upper bounds with respect to division.
+In the above argument, we can instead take $m$ to be any common multiple of the $m_{X}$.
+Then $m$ has the following property: given any $\Lambda$-lattice $X$ such that $\Q \otimes_{\Z} X$ is free of rank $n$ as an $A$-module, there exists a free $\Lambda$-sublattice $Y$ of $X$ such that $[X:Y]$ divides $m$.
+The main goals of the present article are to give explicit choices of $m$ with this property and to give examples of arithmetic applications.
+In fact, the setting generalises to the case in which $\Lambda$ is an $\mathcal{O}$-order where $\mathcal{O}$ is a Dedekind domain whose field of fractions $K$ is a global field assumed not to be equal to $\mathcal{O}$, and $A$ is a finite-dimensional semisimple $K$-algebra.
+In this situation, the group index $[X:Y]$ is replaced by the generalised module index $[X:Y]_{\mathcal{O}}$.
+The main result, Theorem~\ref{thm:main}, gives upper bounds for this index with respect to division that are independent of $X$ and can be chosen to satisfy certain conditions.
+The proof of this result requires the hypothesis that $A$ is a separable $K$-algebra; if $K$ is of characteristic zero, then this follows automatically from the assumption that $A$ is semisimple.

-We now give examples of our algebraic results and arithmetic applications.
-The following result is a weaker version of Theorem \ref{thm:gpringmain} obtained via specialisation and Remark ~\ref{rmk:crude-ZG-max-index-bound}.
+We now give examples of the algebraic results and arithmetic applications.
+The following result is a weaker version of Theorem~\ref{thm:gpringmain} obtained via specialisation and Remark~\ref{rmk:crude-ZG-max-index-bound}.